-Not every lithium battery is the same.
-Anyone interested in a modern energy supply for a motorhome, a solar system, or off-grid applications will quickly come across the terms "lithium-ion" and "LiFePO4" (lithium iron phosphate) .
+Not all lithium batteries are created equal.
+Anyone interested in modern energy supply for their RV, solar system, or off-grid application will quickly encounter the terms "lithium-ion" and "LiFePO4" (lithium iron phosphate) .
 Both technologies belong to the lithium battery family – but their properties differ significantly.

 | feature | Lithium-ion | LiFePO4 |